blake-armstrong/Osmotic-Pressure-OpenMM/README.md

 The package implements the following key components:

 1. `OsmoticPressureReporter`: Main class for pressure calculation and reporting
-2. `GCMD`: Implements the Gibbs-ensemble Constant Molecular Dynamics algorithm
+2. `GCMD`: Grand Canonical Molecular Dynamics algorithm
 3. `GeometryInterpreter`: Handles different geometry types and force calculations
 4. `OsmoticConfig`: Configuration management for the simulation